XpiritBV/CodeToCloud-Workshop/Challenges/Module2-MovingToTheCloud/Step-By-Step/MOVECLOUD-T001-SBS.md

    ```PowerShell
    az group create -l $location1 -n $resourcegroupName
    ```
-2. Save the powershell file and run it from the terminal:
+2. Save the PowerShell file and run it from the terminal:

       ```powershell
       pushd infrastructure